 Impetigo often affects normal skin but may develop after an injury or a condition that causes a break in the skin, such as a fungal infection, sunburn, or an insect bite.
 Poor hygiene and a moist environment are also risk factors.
 Some people have staphylococci or streptococci bacteria living in their nose that does not cause infection.
 They are called nasal carriers.
 Carriers are people who have the bacteria but do not have any symptoms caused by the bacteria.
-Carriers can move the bacteria from their nose to other body parts with their hands, sometimes leading to infection in other people.
-Other people have nasal bacteria that causes them to develop repeat infections.
+Carriers can move the bacteria from their nose to other body parts with their hands, sometimes leading to recurring infections or to spreading infection to other people.

 Impetigo is very contagious—both to other areas of the person’s own skin and to other people.